sheilar32/vagrant-ss/README.markdown

     "silver bullet" I'm looking for.
 - Git Server based locally and master pointed to Git
 - Sometimes the vagrant package will not download the Puppet Enterprise properly.
 Needs resolution.
+- Look into removing the master branch, and only have "development, testing, and production" branches.